What distinguishes PayReel from other types of payroll companies?

 What industries does PayReel specialize in?

-Our customized solutions compliment workforce management in nearly any industry.
-30 years ago, our founder recognized an opportunity to help freelancers in the film and video production industry get paid on time.
-We have partnered in several industries including film production, media arts, event management, and many other industries.
+Our customized solutions complement workforce management in nearly any industry.
+While thirty years ago, our founder recognized an opportunity to help freelancers in the film and video production industry get paid on time, we have since expanded into banking, tech, media arts, event management, major league sports, telecommunications, retail, and more.

-Our home office is nestled in the foothills of Golden, Colorado but we are a registered employer in all 50 states.
+Our home office is nestled in the foothills of Golden, Colorado but we operate in Canada as well as all 50 states in the U.S.

 How does PayReel mitigate my risks?

-As our client, we will indemnify your company for the employer actions we perform on your behalf: worker classification, Wage and Hour and HR compliance.
+As our client, we will indemnify your company for the employer actions we perform on your behalf: worker classification as well as Wage and Hour and HR compliance.
 We also maintain a robust insurance portfolio to further mitigate risk.

 Can PayReel help me free up labor and resources devoted to these functions at my company?